runtimeverification/k/pending-documentation.md

 multiple parses remain, they might be resolved by further disambiguation such as via the `prefer` and `avoid` attributes, but if multiple parses remain after disambiguation finishes, this is an ambiguous parse error, indicating there is not a unique parse for that term.
-In this case, you can get all possible parses that were valid by means of the `--gen-glr-parser` command line flag.
-Usually, however, this indicates a problem in your grammar.
+In the vast majority of cases, this is an error and indicates that you ought to either change your grammar or add brackets to the term in question.

 Priority is specified in K grammars by means of one of two different mechanisms.
 The first, and simplest, simply replaces the `|` operator in a